GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

-# Digital Earth Australia Glossary
+# DEA Glossary

-This glossary provides definitions for the terms we use at DEA, including technical terms and program-specific terms.
-(They are in alphabetical order.)
+This glossary contains terms that are used by Digital Earth Australia (DEA), including many technical terms used in the field of Earth Observation.

 {#acquisition}
 ## Acquisition